Land mine: East Asia

-Europe and the United States
+Western world

 At Augsburg in 1573, three centuries after the Chinese invented the first pressure-operated mine, a German military engineer by the name of Samuel Zimmermann invented the Fladdermine (flying mine).
-It consisted of a few pounds of black powder buried near the surface and was activated by stepping on it or tripping a wire that made a flintlock fire.
+It consisted of around a kilogram (a few pounds) of black powder buried near the surface and was activated by stepping on it or tripping a wire that made a flintlock fire.
 Such mines were deployed on the slope in front of a fort.
 They were used during the Franco-Prussian War, but were probably not very effective because a flintlock does not work for long when left untended.

-Another device, the fougasse, was not victim-operated or mass-produced, but it was a precursor of modern fragmentation mines and the claymore mine.
+The fougasse, was a precursor of modern fragmentation mines and the claymore mine.
 It consisted of a cone-shape hole with gunpowder at the bottom, covered either by rocks and scrap iron (stone fougasse) or mortar shells, similar to large black powder hand grenades (shell fougasse).
 It was triggered by a flintlock connected to a tripwire on the surface.
 It could sometimes cause heavy casualties but required high maintenance due to the susceptibility of black powder to dampness.
 Consequently, it was mainly employed in the defenses of major fortifications, in which role it used in several European wars of the eighteenth century and the American Revolution.

-One of the greatest limitations of early land mines was the unreliable fuses and their susceptibility to dampness.
+Early land mines suffered from unreliable fuses which were vulnerable to damp.
 This changed with the invention of the safety fuse.
 Later, command initiation, the ability to detonate a charge immediately instead of waiting several minutes for a fuse to burn, became possible after electricity was developed.
-An electrical current sent down a wire could ignite the charge with a spark.
-The Russians claim first use of this technology in the Russo-Turkish War of 1828–1829, and with it the fougasse remained useful until it was superseded by the claymore in the 1960s.
+An electric current sent down a wire could ignite the charge with a spark.
+The Russians claim first use of this technology in the Russo-Turkish War of 1828–1829, and with it the fougasse remained useful until it was superseded by the Claymore mine in the 1960s.

 Victim-activated mines were also unreliable because they relied on a flintlock to ignite the explosive.
 The percussion cap, developed in the early 19th century, made them much more reliable, and pressure-operated mines were deployed on land and sea in the Crimean War (1853–1856).

 During the American Civil War, the Confederate brigadier general Gabriel J. Rains deployed thousands of "torpedoes" consisting of artillery shells with pressure caps, beginning with the Battle of Yorktown in 1862.
 As a captain, Rains had earlier employed explosive booby traps during the Seminole Wars in Florida in 1840.
 Over the course of the war, mines only caused a few hundred casualties, but they had a large effect on morale and slowed down the advance of Union troops.
 Many on both sides considered the use of mines barbaric, and in response, generals in the Union Army forced Confederate prisoners to remove the mines.